zachMahan64/bear16/README.md

 - EXPORT TO WINDOWS PATH (for use in Powershell or cmd):
 - (Windows Key) + R > OK
 - Path > Edit > Browse or New & select or type the path to b16's build dir
+- Now you can just use b16 in your native windows environment
+### Next Steps
+- Download the [Bear16 OS](https://github.com/zachMahan64/bear16-os); directions are in the repo's README.
+- Run `b16 --help` to read over a guide to the CLI.
+- Run the b16 project-based terminal interface with `b16` or `b16 --tui` -> select "Help" in the menu
+- Now you have all the tools to run the OS or make your own Bear16 programs.
 ## Technical Overview
 ### Background
 - I built Bear16 after hundreds of hours of labor.
 This was an exploratory, self-directed project made during the summer before my freshman year of college.